ViennaRSS/vienna-rss/CONTRIBUTING.md

 ## Writing code

-The current version of Vienna requires Xcode 7 and Mac OS X 10.11 SDK.
+The current version of Vienna requires Xcode 7 and macOS 10.11 SDK.
 We will be officially moving to Xcode 8 and macOS Sierra SDK once it has been released.
 Currently the Unit Tests require Xcode 8 and Swift 3.

 Vienna uses [cocoapods](http://cocoapods.org) for managing dependencies.
 When building, make sure to always open the Xcode workspace `Viennna.xcworkspace` instead of a project file.